 In the course of 2016 four webinars of LEPCA II ‘Advanced training for international child abduction lawyers’ were broadcasted live from our studio in Hilversum, the Netherlands.
 The webinars covered various topics closely related to cross-border child abduction cases.
 In each instance, the webinars were being run by experts in their field and were planned to build on your knowledge.
 The four webinars were each divided into two parts.
-If you did not have the chance to watch it live, you can check the on demand webinars on this website.
-They will be placed on this webpage soon.

 Here you can find an overview of the four webinars.